A brief cultural history of hemp | DW | 31.01.2022

 Revered in China as a founding figure and father of agriculture: Emperor Shennong recommended drinking cannabis tea

-Not not does the herb allow communication with spirits, it also relaxes the body — though one risks seeing the devil if they take too much.
+Not only does the herb allow communication with spirits, it also relaxes the body — though one risks seeing the devil if they take too much.

-It is likely that nomadic trading peoples then imported the hemp plant to the West.
+It is likely that nomadic trading peoples then exported the hemp plant to the West.

 In 5th century B.C., Greek historian Herodotus described the Scythian people who lived on the Eurasian edge of the western world, and where hemp also grew.
 Herodotus described burials where the Scythians would gather in a tent, throw hemp seeds onto red hot stones and then purify themselves in the steam bath.